Burrulote Rodríguez

 Luis Ernesto Rodríguez Abreu (July 11, 1902 – December 1, 1964), known by his nickname Burrulote ("Big Donkey"), was a baseball player and manager who was prominent in the early years of baseball in the Dominican Republic.

+Playing career

 Rodríguez debuted at the age of 16 in the Dominican amateur leagues, distinguishing himself as a pitcher, outfielder and first baseman with the "Combate" team at the Plaza Colombina and with the "Gigantes" of the storied Gimnasio Escolar.
 He made his professional debut with the Tigres del Licey 1922, where he played as an outfielder and catcher.
 He won two championships with the team as a professional, in 1924 and 1929.
 In total, he played four professional campaigns with Licey.